vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 #### Footnotes

-(*) We could time-limit the signatures, but that'd mean that if a user gets a withdrawal signed, they have to submit it fast-ish; this is not wanted (though I don't see a big issue with a time limit of a week).
+(*) We could time-limit the signatures, but that'd mean that if a user gets a withdrawal signed, they have to submit it fairly quickly; this is not wanted (though I don't see a big issue with a time limit of a week).
 The alternative is that the individual signatures have a timestamp using the hash of the last ETH block, and the block number used for the different components of the multisig